gikKid/DeltaCalendar/README.md

 4. Combine

 ## Developing
-1. Add shimmer while calendar data will be configuring.
-2. Select year/time in case when scroll between items.
+1. Select year/time in case when scroll is placing between items.
-3. Move to next/prev year by horizontal scrolling.
+2. Move to next/prev year by horizontal scrolling.
-4. Show today description at start.
-5. Always return hours format HH.